-The seminar will investigate current historic environment information management practices and identify areas for improvement through cross-sector collaboration through three overarching themes of:
+The seminar investigated current historic environment information management practices and identified areas for improvement by cross-sector collaboration through three overarching themes of:

 - Use of information and reuse of data (e.g. ‘Big Data’ projects reusing historic environment information/datasets, the role of information standards, the integration of different types of historic environment information built heritage information)

 - Skills development (e.g. skill gaps in professional practice)